hantao-zhou/AI-wiki/Computer Science/Data Structure/README.md

 7. Hash Tables: Hash tables are a data structure that allows for efficient insertion, retrieval, and deletion of key-value pairs.
 Keys are hashed to a unique index in an array, where the corresponding value is stored.

 Overall, Data Structures provide a foundation for efficient data management and manipulation in computer programs.
 They are a key area of study for computer science and engineering students, as well as professionals who work in the field of software development.

+# prompts

+write an md for linked list as a part of data structure, include examples in c,cpp,python. give examples q&a for university exams